Skip to content

 Is Your Child Bypassing Your Internet Filter Right Now?

 You spent an evening setting up parental controls on your router.
-CleanBrowsing, OpenDNS, or maybe a fancy "family safe" router.
+CleanBrowsing, OpenDNS, or a “family safe” router.
 You feel good about protecting your kids online.
-Then your teenager Googles "how to bypass internet filter" and finds the answer in about 30 seconds.
+Then your teenager Googles “how to bypass internet filter” and finds the answer in about 30 seconds.
+I see this in Geelong homes constantly.

 Your filter is now useless.